Buf Schema Registry

 If you wish to add authentication to your continuous integration jobs, we recommend storing the token in your provider's secret storage.

-Access the secret token as specified by your CI provider and make it available as an environment variable BUF_TOKEN.
+Access the secret token as specified by your CI provider and make it available as a BUF_TOKEN environment variable .

 $ echo ${BUF_TOKEN} | buf registry login --token-stdin